mwpastore/sinja/README.md

 Finally, define a `role` helper in your application that returns the user's role(s) (if any).
-You can handle login failures in your middleware, elsewhere in the application (i.e. a `before` filter), or within in the helper, simply letting Sinja halt 403 on restricted action helpers when `role` returns `nil` (the default behavior).
+You can handle login failures in your middleware, elsewhere in the application (i.e. a `before` filter), or within the helper, either by halting or raising an error or by simply letting Sinja halt 403 on restricted action helpers when `role` returns `nil` (the default behavior).

 ```ruby
 helpers do